-|2017||25 Dec||Mon||Christmas Day|
+|2023||25 Dec||Mon||Christmas Day|

 |26 Dec||Tue||2nd Day of Christmas|

 |26 Dec||Thu||2nd Day of Christmas|

-As in other Eastern Orthodox countries, the Christmas season officially starts with Advent, seven weeks before Christmas Day, on November 14th.
-However, it picks up pace on November 30th, which is Saint Andrew’s Day, and finishes up on January 7th, which is Saint John the Baptist Day.
+As in other Eastern Orthodox countries, the Christmas season officially starts with Advent, seven weeks before Christmas Day, on 14 November.
+However, it picks up pace on 30 November which is Saint Andrew’s Day, and finishes up on 7 January which is Saint John the Baptist Day.

 Romanians make music an especially important part of the way they keep Christmas, and they have even developed a special genre for the occasion called “colinda.”
 Colinda uses hymn-like lyrics that describe the birth of Christ and related matters but combines them with traditional, Romanian-style music for a truly unique result.
-You may well hear some carolers singing colinda a couple days before Christmas Day.